thebitmonk/send_post_api/docs/ClusterApi.md

-Add items to suppression filter of every node in cluster
+Add items to suppression filter of every node in cluster <br>

 ### Example
 ```javascript